nithilabalaji/recipe-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
+We made a box plot after grouping our data into different time intervals as seen on the x-axis.
 The box plot reveals that recipes with shorter cooking times generally receive higher ratings.
 This trend implies that users might prefer recipes that are quick to prepare, associating shorter cooking times with better overall experiences.

 <iframe
   src="biv_2_fig.html"